ansys/pydpf-core/doc/source/user_guide/tutorials/animate/index.rst

 Animate
 =======

-These tutorials demonstrate how to visualise the data in an animation.
+These tutorials demonstrate how to visualize the data as an animation.

 .. grid:: 1 1 3 3
     :gutter: 2